FreeRADIUS/wiki.freeradius.org/modules/Rlm_ldap.md

 # LDAP ATTRIBUTES

 In version 2, the mapping between RADIUS [[attributes]] and [[LDAP]] attributes is in raddb/ldap.attrmap.
 You can edit that file and add any new mapping that you may need.
-The LDAP-schema file is located in doc/RADIUS-LDAPv3.schema.
+The LDAP-schema file is located in doc/schemas/ldap/openldap/freeradius.schema.
 Before adding any radius attributes the ldap server schema should be updated.

 All ldap entries containing radius attributes should contain at least "objectclass: radiusprofile"

-radiusCheckItem and radiusReplyItem are special.
-They allow the administrator to add any check or reply item respectively without adding it in the ldap schema.
+radiusControlAttribute and radiusReplyAttribute are special.
+They allow the administrator to add any control or reply item respectively without adding it in the ldap schema.
 The format should be:
 <pre>
  ldap-attribute: radius-attribute operator value
 </pre>